Skip to main content

 Open In Colab

 While other projects allow you to deploy agents on the cloud, Naptha allows you to create and deploy them on an entire Web built especially for agents.
-Here, they can interact with other agents, tools, and environments (such as group chats, auctions, and virtual worlds), running on top of a decentralized network of devices.
+Here, they can interact with other agents, tools, and environments (such as group chats, auctions, and virtual worlds), running on top of a network of devices.

 In this guide, we'll walk through creating and publishing your first Naptha agent module, from initial setup to deployment.
 Whether you're an AI researcher, developer, or enthusiast, you'll be able to contribute to the Naptha ecosystem in no time.